thecatontheceiling/TSforge/README.md

  - `/siid` - IID is also derived directly from the key string
  - `/revl` - Eval key lock is not present on Vista

  Effectively, this means that a product key must be provided to activate a given SKU.
-Additionally, ZeroCID on Vista/Server 2008 lacks protection against WGA.
+Additionally, ZeroCID on Vista/Server 2008 lacks protection against deactivation due to the WGA update KB929391, though this update is no longer offered via Windows Update.

 ### How do I prevent de-activation due to WAT on Windows 7?